 Types Of Motorcycle Wave

 As mentioned above, this largely depends on the country and the side of the road you ride on.

-In the UK for instance, we drive on the left.
-So it’s difficult for us to wave with our right hand – seeing as though that’s our throttle hand!
+In the UK, for instance, we drive on the left.
+So it’s difficult for us to wave with our right hand – seeing as though that’s our throttle hand.

-So more often than not, the status quo of biker greetings is that of a nod.
+With this in mind, the status quo of biker greetings is that of a nod.

 Some people will do a downwards nod.
 And others (myself included) do a sort of sideways nod (akin to the motion of a wink.)